datafolklabs/cement/doc/source/index.rst

  * 100% test coverage using Nose
  * 100% PEP8 compliant using `pep8` and `autopep8` tools
  * Extensive Sphinx documentation
- * Tested on Python 2.6, 2.7, 3.1, and 3.2
+ * Tested on Python 2.6, 2.7, 3.2, and 3.3

-*Note that argparse is required as an external dependency for Python < 2.7 and < 3.2.*
+*Note that argparse is required as an external dependency for Python < 2.7 and < 3.2.
+Additionally, some *optional* extensions that are shipped with the mainline Cement sources do require external dependencies.
+It is the responsibility of the application developer to include these dependencies along with their application, as Cement explicitly does not include them.*

 Getting More Information
 ------------------------